Recovery

 Dosing Notes

-• Inject on an empty stomach or at least 30 minutes before meals for optimal absorption.
+• Empty stomach or at least 30 minutes before eating for best absorption.

-• For systemic recovery, abdominal subcutaneous injection is standard.
+• For general recovery, standard abdominal subcutaneous injection works well.

 Reconstitution Guide